timdetering/BaconBytes.StarTrek/README.md

 NUMBER OF UNITS TO SHIELDS 500
 ```

 It asks me how much energy I want to devote to the shields.
 I entered `500`.
 If I run out of energy, I lose the game.
 Starbases replenish energy.
 They also restock photon torpedoes and repair damage.
-To see how much energy I have left, I’ll run a short range scan again (option 1):
+To see how much energy I have left, I'll run a short range scan again (option 1):

 ```
 COMMAND 1